atroxaper/p6-LogP6/README.md

 ## Configuration file

-Better alternative (especially for production using) of configuration by factory subroutines is configuration file.
-You can specify path to it through `LOG_P6_JSON` system environment variable.
-In case the variable is empty then standard path `./log-p6.json` will be used (if it exists).
+A better alternative (especially for production using) of configuration by factory subroutines is a configuration file.
+You can specify a path to it through `LOG_P6_JSON` system environment variable.
+In case the variable is empty, then standard path `./log-p6.json` will be used (if it exists).
 Or you can initialize `LogP6` library using `init-from-file($config-path)` factory subroutine.

-Configuration file is `json` formatted file.
+The configuration file is a `json` formatted file.
 Example:

 ```json
 {